 and spreads it like a tent to dwell in.

 The word in Hebrew is a dual and never singular, so whether to translate as singular or plural in English is a matter of choice.
 The physical heaven is the representation of God’s spiritual dwelling, the ‘greater and more perfect tent’ (Heb 8:2, 9:11).
 In the beginning the solar system was illumined by the nucleus of the Galaxy.
-Later the nucleus spawned the stars and the remnant collapsed into a supermassive black hole.
+Later the nucleus shot out relativistic jets of matter that condensed into stars and the remnant collapsed into a supermassive black hole.
 In the beginning the earth had no need of the sun to give it light, though the sun still shone.
 The glory of God in the face of Jesus Christ will be like that primordial light (II Cor 4:6).

 When, and by whom, the temple will be built is left unclear.
 Nowhere does Ezekiel say that Israel should build it.
-In a passage whose opening lines (Isa 60:1-3) are often misapplied to the first advent, though the magi prefigured this day, Isaiah reiterates his vision of the return of Zion’s sons and daughters.
-Then he adds, ‘The glory of Lebanon will come to you, the cypress, the plane-tree and the pine, to beautify the place of my sanctuary,” suggesting that the temple will be built with hands.
-This will be some time after Christ appears.
+In a passage whose opening lines (Isa 60:1-3) are often misapplied to the first advent, though possibly the magi prefigured this day, Isaiah reiterates his vision of the return of Zion’s sons and daughters.
+Then he adds, ‘The glory of Lebanon will come to you, the cypress, the plane-tree and the pine, to beautify the place of my sanctuary,” suggesting that the temple will be built, with hands, some time after Christ’s appearance.
 ‘The throne of his glory’ (Matt 25:31) will not be of human construction.
-It already exists, and will come down from heaven.
+It already exists, and it will come down from heaven.

 First the physical, then the spiritual (I Cor 15:46).
 In the beginning God planted a garden, in the midst of which was a tree of life, and a river flowed there.
-Like the tree of the knowledge of good and evil, it was an ordinary tree, but by virtue of God’s word man would have lived forever if he had eaten from it.
+Like the tree of the knowledge of good and evil, it was an ordinary tree, but by his word God would have caused the man to live forever had he eaten from it.
 Instead he ate from the forbidden tree, forfeiting eternal life, and God expelled him.
 New Jerusalem redeems what was lost.
 There is again a tree, and a river.
 The way to the tree is no longer barred.

 and on his law he meditates day and night.